-In preparing these financial statements, the Company has taken advantage of all disclosure exemptions conferred by FRS 101.
+In preparing these financial statements, the Company has taken advantage of some disclosure exemptions conferred by FRS 101.
 Therefore these financial statements do not include:

-- Paragraph 38 of IAS 1 "Presentation of financial statements" comparative information requirements in respect of: - paragraph 79(a) (iv) of IAS 1; - The following paragraphs of IAS 1 "Presentation of financial statements": - 16 (statement of compliance with all IFRS); and - 38B-D (additional comparative information); - Paragraph 30 and 31 of IAS 8 "Accounting policies, changes in accounting estimates and errors" (requirement for the disclosure of information when an entity has not applied a new IFRS that has been issued but is not yet effective); - Paragraph 17 of IAS 24 "Related party disclosures" (key management compensation); and - The requirements in IAS 24 "Related party disclosures" to disclose related party transactions entered into between two or more wholly members of a group.
+- Paragraph 38 of IAS 1 "Presentation of financial statements" comparative information requirements in respect of: - paragraph 79(a) (iv) of IAS 1; - 16 (statement of compliance with all IFRS); and - 38B-D (additional comparative information); - Paragraph 30 and 31 of IAS 8 "Accounting policies, changes in accounting estimates and errors" (requirement for the disclosure of information when an entity has not applied a new IFRS that has been issued but is not yet effective); - Paragraph 17 of IAS 24 "Related party disclosures" (key management compensation); and - The requirements in IAS 24 "Related party disclosures" to disclose related party transactions entered into between two or more wholly members of a group.